smart-edge-open/specs/doc/architecture.md

 #### Edge Node Microservices

 OpenNESS edge node hosts a set of microservices to enable Edge compute deployment.
-These microservices include ELA, EVA, EAA, Syslog, DNS Server and NTS Dataplane.
-Although ELA, EVA and EAA can be deployed in separate containers.
-For the purposes of ease of bring up ELA, EVA, EAA are all running in one container.
-Syslog, DNS Server and NTS Dataplane run in separate containers.
+These microservices include EDA, ELA, EVA, EAA, Syslog, DNS Server and NTS Dataplane.
+For the purposes of ease of bring up EDA, ELA and EVA are all running in one container.
+EAA, Syslog, DNS Server and NTS Dataplane run in separate containers.

  ![Edge Node Microservices](arch-images/openness_nodemicro.png)